MicrosoftLearningKoreanLab/AZ-203KR-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_03_lab_ak.md

     ```

     > **Note**: The ``dotnet add reference`` command will add a reference to the model classes contained in the **AdventureWorks.Models** project.

+1. In the command prompt, enter the following command and press Enter to build the .NET Core web application:

+    ```
+    dotnet build
+    ```

 1. Select the **Trash Can** icon to dispose of the currently open terminal and any associated processes.